xunxunhuang/Shixun-Huang.github.io/index.md

 layout: page
 ---

 I received my bachelor's degree of Software Engineering in 2015 from Nanjing University and received my master's degree of Information Technology in 2017 from the University of Melbourne.
-Currently, I am a Computer Science PhD candidate at RMIT University working with [Zhifeng Bao][zhifeng] and
+I have received my PhD degree proudly under the supervision of [Zhifeng Bao][zhifeng] and
-[J. Shane Culpepper][pepper].
+[J. Shane Culpepper][pepper] in 2021.
 My research is centered within the intersection of Graph Data, Machine Learning and Efficient Algorithms.